 Cucumber Beetles will generally wreak the most havoc in your cucumber patch.
 They love to suck on the young seedlings and will carry wilt disease from plant to plant.
 They also chew holes in leaves and flowers.
 Cucumber beetles are usually identified by their black and yellow stripes.
 They are easily controlled throughout the growing season.
 When seedlings first emerge, a cone made of mesh wire or cheesecloth can be placed over the plants.
 Additionally, pesticides can be applied to keep the bugs at bay.
 Make sure that the product you choose will eliminate cucumber beetles.
 When the blossoms appear, stop spraying for bugs temporarily so that the bees will be able to pollinate the plants.
 If you start early in the season and can manage to keep away the beetles, you'll greatly lessen the chances of the development of cucumber diseases.

 Slugs may appear when the fruit is just beginning to form.
 Slugs love to suck on young cucumbers.
 Most garden centers sell special slug pellets that can be spread around your cucumber plants.
 If you are interested in growing organic cucumbers, you can put down a layer of sand under and around the developing fruit.
-As slugs do not like to crawl across sand, they won't be able to reach the young fruit and no damage
+As slugs do not like to crawl across sand, they won't be able to reach the young fruit and no damage will be done.

 Aphids have been known to colonize on cucumber plant leaves and buds.
 They can be controlled the same as cucumber beetles with a small mesh cone for emerging seedlings and an occasional dose of appropriate pesticide before the blossoms appear.